Mhorvilleur13/Booklito/README.md

-# Getting Started with Create React App
+# Booklet

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project allows teachers to compile students' essays into a digital booklet and share it is easily.
+Booklet was created with React and Firebase.

 ## Available Scripts